The Price of Adaptivity in Stochastic Convex Optimization

 \section{Defining the price of adaptivity (PoA)}

-With the standard components in place, we now define and enumerate basic properties of the novel part of our framework: the price of adaptivity (PoA).
+We now define and enumerate the basic properties of the novel part of our framework: the price of adaptivity (PoA).
 We begin with the notion of a \emph{meta-class}, i.e., a class of classes, which we denote by $\Mclass$.
 For any $\ell,\rho \ge 1$, we define

 to be the meta-class of Lipschitz SCO problems with uncertainty $\ell$ in the Lipschitz constant and uncertainty $\rho$ in the distance to optimality.
 Taking the lower Lipschitz and distance bound to be 1 does not compromise generality (see \Cref{prop:PoA-props}.\ref{item:PoA-props:scaling} below).
 We similarly define $\Mclass[\SMLip]^{\ell, \rho}$ by replacing $\Iclass[\Lip]^{L,R}$ with $\Iclass[\SMLip]^{L,R}$ in the above display.